 Remember to bring your coat

 Even those these roaring fires will keep you toasty warm, you’re still going to pop on a super warm jacket to help you get to these pubs.
-Check out our picks of the latest coats and jackets here.
+Check out our picks of the best and latest coats and jackets here.